SysKitTeam/docs-securitymanager/get-to-know-security-manager/users-screen.md

 __Contextual actions:__
 * **Copy Permissions** - Copy permissions and group memberships of the currently selected user to a different one on the selected site collection(s).
-Before performing an action, user has two checkbox options available:
+Before performing an action, a user has two checkbox options available:
     * Copy Site Administrator role - if the source principal is the site collection administrator of the selected site(s), the target user will be added as the site administrator as well.
     * Keep existing destination principal(s) permissions and group membership - destination principal(s) will acquire all permissions and group membership(s) from the source principal.

+    Please note that the following will not be copied: sharing links, OneDrive access, and Security Groups membership.

 * **Remove User** - Remove the selected user from the selected site collection(s).